yrochat/sony_personal_data/README.md

     4. The serial number of the original console associated with the account
     5. The details of a recent transaction made using the account

 3. After one month, you receive a file with your personal data.
 It comes with a password.
-I had to try a few app before one worked, so try a few options before complaining to them.
+I had to try a few apps before one worked, so try a few options before complaining to them.
 4. Download this folder on your computer.

     1. The green button named "Code".